What is a homeowner loan?

 - A broker fee, which can be up to 10% of the loan value

-- An early repayment charge if you pay off your loan ahead of the term end date, since your lender won’t be earning the interest they expected.
+- An early repayment charge if you pay off your loan ahead of the term end date.

 Does the broker fee impact your homeowner loan?

 If you go through a broker, you’ll need to take into account their fee when working out the overall cost of your loan.
-The cost of the broker fee will vary between who’s brokering the loan for you, but you should look out for this before choosing a loan.
+The fee amount varies among brokers.

 What does ‘total amount payable’ mean with a homeowner loan?